JohnnyLdeAlba/agartha-flash/README.md

 # Agartha 2.0 Flash

 A prototype game engine made in 2013 that was written in ActionScript (Flash).
 Features a single level, a few enemies and power ups.
-This was designed for a [game](https://github.com/JohnnyLdeAlba/agartha-html5) built in 2010 that was never completed.
+This was designed for a [game demo](https://github.com/JohnnyLdeAlba/agartha-html5) built in 2010 that was never completed.

 <img src="https://raw.githubusercontent.com/JohnnyLdeAlba/agartha-flash/main/agartha-flash-0904201901.png" alt="" style="width: 400px;" />